sveinbjornt/Platypus/README.md

 remain in the code.
 The software has gone through over three dozen significant versions.
-It has been patched, bugfixed, streamlined to include new features and transitioned over to modern Objective C.
+It has been patched, bugfixed, streamlined to include new features and partially transitioned over to modern Objective C.

 With these caveats in mind, here is the BSD-licensed source code to Platypus.